bridgetmaddison/bridgetmaddisoncbt-site/content/contact.md

 marginwidth="0">Loading...</iframe>

-As of 2019, sessions will take place at the Beacon Clinic.
+Sessions will take place at the Beacon Clinic or can be arranged to take place remotely through Zoom.

 Website:    [beaconclinic.net](http://beaconclinic.net/)